 For almost 100 years, Thompsons Solicitors has stood shoulder to shoulder with the trade union movement, working with unions for improved workers’ rights, campaigning for justice and equality.

 As the UK’s leading trade union solicitors, our specialist teams have, since 1921, supported millions of trade union members, and their families, providing free legal advice when they have suffered injuries or injustice.
 We are proud that throughout our history, we have only ever acted on behalf of the injured or mistreated – never for employers and never for insurance companies.
+In 2018 alone, we secured over £160 million in compensation for more than 9,890 trade union members.

 In recognition of the Trades Union Congress’ (TUC) 150th anniversary, Thompsons Solicitors is celebrating its commitment to the trade union movement and the value and significance that trade unions have had in the past and continue to have today.